itsthea962/vbColourPicker/README.md

 Use the betas at your own risk

-Feel free to use these files, just credit my GitHub page when doing so
+Feel free to use these files, just credit my GitHub if you want :-)

 ![v1.3.2](https://i.imgur.com/4MBUtUl.png)